Workday/canvas-kit/COMPOUND_COMPONENTS.md

 }
 ```

 Model composition allows for components to share functionality with other components.
-In the Tabs example, `ListModel` is in charge of registering and deregistering items.
-The `MenuModel` is in charge of maintaining a current cursor position of the list for use in keyboard navigation.
-The `TabModel` uses the menu cursor to allow keyboard activation of the tabs.
-The `TabModel` also maintains the currently active tab to ensure the correct `TabPanel` is visible.
-The `TabModel` is also using a `ListModel` to track tab panels.
+In the Tabs example, `ListModel` is in charge of maintaining a list of tab elements.
+The `CursorModel` is in charge of maintaining a current cursor position of the tab list.
+The `Tabs.List` component uses the cursor to allow keyboard navigation of the tabs.
+The `TabsModel` also maintains the currently active tab to ensure the correct `TabPanel` is visible.
+The `TabsModel` is also using a `ListModel` to maintain a list of tab panels.
+The `TabsModel` is in charge of composing all this and providing data and events to the `Tabs` compound component - coordination state between sub-components.

-Many other components like `Select`, `Breadcrumbs`, or dropdown menus can also use the `ListModel` and/or the `MenuModel`.
+Many other components like `Select`, `Breadcrumbs`, or dropdown menus can also use the `ListModel` and/or the `CursorModel`.
+These models could be thought of as abstract models where they do not directly map to a compound component, but are instead used to create concrete models that do map to compound components.

 The Typescript interface of a model looks like this:
 ```ts